kiwicom/orbit/.github/contribution/testing-conventions.md

 #### Reviewing the changes

+If some tests fail, you can see the difference in the `test-results` folder, that should be inside the src folder.
+If the changes are expected, re-run the script to update the snapshots.

-If you're satisfied with the changes, commit them and push them to the repository.
+After you're satisfied with the results, commit any changes and push them to the repository.
 In GitHub, the reviewer can conveniently see difference in before/after images when checking side-by-side.

 ### Track down the regression with `git bisect`